fuyinghuang/wdi-project-one-galaxy-wars/README.md

 Galaxy Wars is memory game based on the concept of "Simon Says".
 Playing the game has both fun and the awareness of protecting the living environment.

 Galaxy Wars is my first project of Web Development Immersive in General Assembly.
-It is my first game built individually with the practice of HTML,CSS and JavaScript.
+It is my first game built individually with the practice of HTML, CSS and JavaScript.

 ## Landing Page